StoneDetector/StoneDetector/README.md

 ```
 ./run.sh test
 ```
-which will result in the following output denoting the clone pair in file `F.java` in the `test` directory:
+which will result in the following output denoting the clone pair in file `Example.java in the `test` directory:
 ```
-test,F.java,5,24,test,F.java,27,46
+test,Example.java,4,18,test,Example.java,19,33
 ```
 You can also replicate StoneDetector's results on the [BigCloneEval](https://github.com/jeffsvajlenko/BigCloneEval) benchmark:
 ```